nikitaDanilenko/functionalKleene/src/KleeneAlgebra.md

   star r         = Star r
 ```

-The balance semiring (described in detail in: Vladimir Bagatelj,
+The balance semiring (described in detail in: Vladimir Batagelj,
 "Semirings for Social Network Analysis", Journal of Mathematical
 Sociology, pp. 53 -- 68) can be used to check the types of paths in a
 graph.
 A signed graph /(G = (V, E), sign)/ is a graph equipped with a